 The Joint Commission and the

-American Heart Association /American Stroke Association allow hospitals to apply for two advanced certifications in stroke care,
+American Heart Association /American Stroke Association allow hospitals to apply for four advanced stroke certification programs:

-has certified Mission Hospital as a Comprehensive Stroke Center.
-This
+certified Mission Hospital as a Comprehensive Stroke Center, the highest

 Quality Achievement Award for Stroke